 Your system will usually seek to boot from wherever your OS is installed.
 The drive containing your main OS will be the first option in the boot sequence.
 It is possible to manually override this, instead of booting from a USB drive containing new installation media.

 BIOS configurations are different for each manufacturer.
 I would suggest searching the internet for “[hardware manufacturer] BIOS tutorial/boot sequence.”

-You’re now ready to create a bootable USB drive for Windows 10, 8.1, and 7.
-This installation process should speed up your next clean installation, while giving you chance to get rid of some of those pesky old discs.
+You’re now ready to create a bootable USB flash drive from your Windows installation CD or DVD.
+This installation process should speed up your next clean installation while giving you the chance to get rid of some of those pesky old discs.
 Just remember to write down your license codes and keep them in a safe place!

 Can’t find your old license codes?
 Here are your options for a cheap and legal Windows license.